Asking Relevant Questions of Nonprofits Helps Clients, as Donors Support Transparent Charities

 Donor Outreach, Leadership Flexibility, Resource Management and Client Services

 Being outcome based doesn’t mean only that an organization has filled out the proper paperwork; how is it impacting the lives of the people it seeks to serve?
 That is far more difficult to measure.
 It means demonstrating patience and observing.
-As reporter is to observe and report.
-If I observe or encounter clients that are changed, that demonstrate hope and love for those serving them, I have a “metric” of success that can’t be quantified, but neither can it be denied!
+If I observe or encounter people that are changed, that demonstrate hope and love for those serving them, I have a “metric” of success that can’t be quantified, but neither can it be denied!

 How we care for each other reveals who we are as a community.
 A nonprofit has to take an approach that meets their clients where they are and that responds as uniquely as every person being helped.
 Often a Spirit of Reciprocity is cultivated, leading to ripples of kindness.